maxim2266/str/README.md

 There are two kinds of `str` objects: those actually owning the memory they point to, and non-owning references.
-This property can be queried using `str_is_owner` and `str_is_ref` functions, otherwise those objects are indistinguishable.
+This property can be queried using `str_is_owner` and `str_is_ref` functions, otherwise such objects are indistinguishable.

 String references are safe to copy and assign to each other, as long as the memory they refer to is valid.
 They do not need to be free'd. `str_free` is a no-op for reference